krprzenioslo/Hystrixwiki2/Dashboard.md

 ### Configure Hosts Discovery

-Turbine configuration details can be found on its [Configuration Wiki](https://github.com/Netflix/Turbine/wiki/Configuration-(1.x)).
+You can find Turbine configuration details on its [Configuration Wiki](https://github.com/Netflix/Turbine/wiki/Configuration-(1.x)).
 It also supports custom plugins for [Instance Discovery](https://github.com/Netflix/Turbine/wiki/Plugging-in-your-own-InstanceDiscovery-(1.x)).

-To get started as a "Hello World!" example a static configuration file pointing to specific instances can be used such as the following.
+To get started as a &ldquo;Hello World!&rdquo; example, you can use a static configuration file pointing to specific instances, such as the following.

-Create a file config.properties that lists hosts to aggregate.

-This example includes 2 EC2 instances:
+Create a file, `config.properties`, that lists hosts to aggregate.
+This example includes two EC2 instances:

 ```
 turbine.ConfigPropertyBasedDiscovery.default.instances=ec2-72-44-38-203.compute-1.amazonaws.com,ec2-23-20-84-255.compute-1.amazonaws.com
 turbine.instanceUrlSuffix=:8080/hystrix.stream
 ```

-The 'turbine.instanceUrlSuffix' property is what will be appended to each hostname to create a URL that will result in the [hystrix-metrics-event-stream](Hystrix/tree/master/hystrix-contrib/hystrix-metrics-event-stream).
+The value of the `turbine.instanceUrlSuffix` property will be appended to each hostname to create a URL that will result in the [hystrix-metrics-event-stream](Hystrix/tree/master/hystrix-contrib/hystrix-metrics-event-stream).

-The config.properties file can be:
+The `config.properties` file can be:

-- placed on the classpath such as in /WEB-INF/classes
+- placed on the classpath such as in `/WEB-INF/classes`
 - specified using a [JVM property](https://github.com/Netflix/archaius/wiki/Getting-Started) such as

 ```
 -Darchaius.configurationSource.additionalUrls=file:///path/to/config.properties
 ```

-You can test that Turbine is correctly accessing instances and streaming metrics like this:
+You can test that Turbine is correctly accessing instances and streaming metrics by issuing a command like this:

 ```
 curl http://hostname:port/turbine/turbine.stream
 ```

-If successful you should see something like this:
+If that command is successful you should see something like this:

 ```
 $ curl http://ec2-23-20-84-255.compute-1.amazonaws.com:8080/turbine/turbine.stream